Utilities for Unfixed Income

 *** Based on the Miller/Howard Utilities Plus portfolio dividend yield as of August 31, 2020

-Adam Fackler, CFA, focuses on infrastructure companies including utilities, telecommunications, and midstream energy/master limited partnerships (MLPs).
-Prior to joining Miller/Howard in 2016, Adam spent 10 years in equity research, including five years at Rodman & Redshaw, KLR Group, and MLV & Co. where he covered exploration & production companies and MLPs.
+Adam Fackler, CFA, Chief Investment Officer, oversees Miller/Howard’s portfolio management team and is the designated lead or co-lead portfolio manager on the firm’s products.
+Prior to being named Chief Investment Officer, he served as Deputy Chief Investment Officer, and he focused on infrastructure companies including utilities, telecommunications, and midstream energy/master limited partnerships (MLPs).
+Previously, Adam spent 10 years in equity research, including five years at Rodman & Redshaw, KLR Group, and MLV & Co. where he covered exploration & production companies and MLPs.
 Adam holds a BS in Business Administration with a minor in Economics from Bucknell University.